 "My client is embarrassed and humiliated by the incident with Mr. Simmons,” attorney Willie W. Williams told the San Bernadino Sun on Friday.
-“She filed suit because she wanted to make a strong statement that this behavior is unacceptable, and she wants to see an end to this type of behavior.”
+“She filed suit because she wanted to make a strong statement that this behaviour is unacceptable, and she wants to see an end to this type of behaviour.”

 Read These Stories Next: